LoganWolfe/netflix-clone/README.md

 ![Netflix Clone Preview](./preview-images/preview.png)

 ## Announcements
-- I received a request from Netflix itself to take down the clone (reasonably so), thus the hosted service is no longer avaiable to the public.
+- I received a request from Netflix itself to take down the clone (reasonably so), thus the hosted service is no longer available to the public.
 - You can still follow the instructions below to host the website yourself though, or I can demo it in an interview 😉

 ## Features